 - Policies for safeguarding and promoting the welfare of children including a child protection policy, and procedures that comply with Marvellous Times Holiday Club Safeguarding children policy and procedures for safeguarding.

 - Arrangements to work effectively with other organisations to safeguard and promote the welfare of children, including arrangements for sharing information.

 - A culture of listening to, and engaging in dialogue, with children in seeking children’s views in ways that are appropriate to their age and understanding, and taking account of those views in individual decisions and in the establishment or development of services

 - Appropriate whistle-blowing procedures, and a culture that enables issues about safeguarding and promoting the welfare of children and vulnerable adults to be addressed.

 If your child is concerned about a child you must share your concerns.
-Initially you should talk to one of the people designated as responsible for child and/or vulnerable adult protection within our organisation.
+Initially, you should talk to one of the people designated as responsible for a child within our organisation.

 If that person is implicated in the concerns you should discuss your concerns directly with Kennisha

 You should consult with your local Social Care Duty & Investigation Team in the area where the child and/or vulnerable adult resides, in the following circumstances: